Ortham/libloadorder/README.md

 This repository hosts two Rust crates: `libloadorder` is the Rust implementation, and `libloadorder-ffi` is the C FFI that wraps it.
 The `doc` directory also hosts an [mdbook](https://github.com/rust-lang-nursery/mdBook) that provides a general introduction to load orders.

 To build libloadorder and its C FFI and generate C/C++ headers for it, install Rust and run `cargo build --release --all --all-features`.

+## Tests

-The tests require [testing-plugins](https://github.com/WrinklyNinja/testing-plugins), see `.travis.yml` for details.
+The tests require [testing-plugins](https://github.com/WrinklyNinja/testing-plugins), put them in `testing-plugins` in the repo root.

+Run `cargo test` and `cargo bench` to run the tests and benchmarks respectively.